webfactory/WebfactoryShortcodeBundle/README.md

 This is tricky is you embed your shortcode controllers via ESI, as the ESI subrequest is in Symfony terms a master request, preventing you from getting your answer from RequestStack::getMasterRequest().
-Hence, the `EmbedShortcodeHandler` logs with the default monolog handler which controller it will call to resolve the shortcode.
+Hence, the `EmbedShortcodeHandler` logs this information in the `shortcode` channel.
-You can overwrite the `EmbedShortcodeHandler`'s logger, e.g. if you want to change the channel, in the service definition of your shortcode:

 ```xml
 <!-- src/AppBundle/Resources/config/shortcodes.xml -->